nagasudhirpulla/taming_python/blog/skills/flask_nssm.md

 ```

 ### Step 1 : Create a batch file to run the server
-* Create a batch file say `run_server.py` that will run the python server in a command line
+* Create a batch file say `run_server.py` that will run the python server in a command line.
+You can check by running the batch file
 ```
 REM run_server.bat
 call python server.py